 The first and most important leader in the life of a child is the parent.
 So, we created checklists with 10 questions that caregivers can ask themselves, their child, and sport providers that will help build an athlete for life.
 Find, the checklist most relevant to your child, we have three choices: Kids Ages 0-5, Kids Ages 6-12 Who Play Sports, and Kids Ages 6-12 Not Playing Sports.

-The Aspen Institute's State of Play: 2017 report is the second annual snapshot of how well stakeholders are serving children and communities through sports.
+The Aspen Institute's State of Play: 2018 report is the third annual snapshot of how well stakeholders are serving children and communities through sports.
 The report includes the most recent youth sports participation data from the Sports & Fitness Industry Association; exclusive analysis of 40+ key developments from the past year; and grades in each of Project Play’s eight “plays” or areas of shared opportunity.
-State of Play: 2017 also highlights one innovative organization that’s making a difference in each of our eight strategies, and identifies next steps in 2018 toward building the movement to make sport accessible and affordable to all.
-The report was released in December 2017.
+State of Play: 2018 also highlights one innovative organization that’s making a difference in each of our eight strategies, and identifies next steps toward building the movement to make sport accessible and affordable to all.
+The report was released in October 2018.

 Sport for All, Play for Life: